corrode/corrode.github.io/content/services/_index.md

 My training gets your Rust to production in half the time and trains your team in 2 months instead of 4.
 It's the training you need for the decades to come, teaching you how to write Rust well before getting out of your way.
 I focus on alignment, clarity, and idiomatic Rust.

-I work best with small teams that move fast, want to do things right, and have a strong engineering culture.
-I believe in fast feedback loops.

 {% info(headline="Feedback From Happy Customers", icon="heart") %}

 <q>